Ajem-Turkic

-Ajem-Turkic or Ajami Turkic (ترکی عجمی; Türkī-yi ʿacemī, 'Persian Turkic' or 'Persian Turkish'), also known as Middle Azeri or Middle Azerbaijanian, is the Turkic vernacular spoken in Iran between the 15th and 18th centuries.
+Ajem-Turkic or Ajami Turkic (ترکی عجمی; Türkī-yi ʿacemī, 'Persian Turkic' or 'Persian Turkish'), also known as Middle Azeri or Middle Azerbaijanian (Orta azərbaycanca), was the Turkic vernacular spoken in Iran between the 15th and 18th centuries.
 The modern Azerbaijani language is descended from this language.

 Name

 The term is derived from earlier designations, such as lingua turcica agemica, or Turc Agemi, which was used in a grammar book composed by the French writer Capuchin Raphaël du Mans (died 1696) in 1684.
 Local texts simply called the language türkī.
 During "the Isfahan phase of the Safavids", it was called ḳızılbaşī in contrast to rūmī (Ottoman) and çaġatā’ī (Chagatai), due to its close relation to dialects spoken by the Qizilbash.

 History

 Ajem-Turkic is descended from Old Anatolian Turkish, and is part of the southwestern branch of Oghuz languages.
 The language first appears during the 15th-century in Azerbaijan, eastern Anatolia, and Iran.
-It went through more development under the Turkic dynasties of the Aq Qoyunlu (1378–1503) and the Qara Qoyunlu (1374–1468), and particularly in Safavid Iran (1501–1736), whose ruling dynasty stemmed from Azerbaijan.
-Under them, Ajem-Turkic, alongside Persian, was used at the court and in the military, and was a lingua franca from northern to southern Iran.
+It went through more development under the Turkic dynasties of the Aq Qoyunlu (1378–1503) and the Qara Qoyunlu (1374–1468), and also in Safavid Iran (1501–1736), whose ruling dynasty stemmed from Iranian Kurdistan, before migrating to Iranian Azerbaijan and alongside Persian, adopting the Turkic language of the region, using the qizilbash (Turkic tribes) in the military to come to power.
+Under them, Ajami Turkic, alongside Persian, Armenian, Georgian and Circassian, was used at the court and uniquely in the military which consisted of the qizilbash, and also was a lingua franca from northern to southern Iran according to some, while according to Stephen Dale, its use largely stayed confined to the Azerbaijan province and remained a tribal/qizilbash phenomenon.
 According to Swedish Turkologist Lars Johanson, Ajemi Turkic was an "Azerbaijanian koiné" that functioned as lingua franca in the Caucasus region and in southeastern Dagestan, and was widely spoken at the court and in the army.

 According to É. Á. Csató et al.:

 A specific Turkic language was attested in Safavid Persia during the 16th and 17th centuries, a language that Europeans often called Persian Turkish ("Turc Agemi", "lingua turcica agemica"), which was a favourite language at the court and in the army because of the Turkic origins of the Safavid dynasty.
 The original name was just turki, and so a convenient name might be Turki-yi Acemi.
 This variety of Persian Turkish must have been also spoken in the Caucasian and Transcaucasian regions, which during the 16th century belonged to both the Ottomans and the Safavids, and were not fully integrated into the Safavid empire until 1606.
-Though that language might generally be identified as Middle Azerbaijanian, it is not yet possible to define exactly the limits of this language, both in linguistic and territorial respects.
+Though that language might generally be identified as Ajem-Turkic, it is not yet possible to define exactly the limits of this language, both in linguistic and territorial respects.
 It was certainly not homogenous—maybe it was an Azerbaijanian-Ottoman mixed language, as Beltadze (1967:161) states for a translation of the gospels in Georgian script from the 18th century.